javascriptures/catspotting-frontend/README.md

 **In the future, we aspire to add the following functionality:**

-- Create, edit, and delete functionality for comments as well as posts
+- Create, edit, and delete functionality for comments
 - User profile page displaying that user's activity
 - Improve design responsivity
 - Add links to cat related resources on About page